rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 #### Neo4j credentials from environment variables

-It's possible to pass the Neo4j credentials to Linkurious directly from the environment.
+It is possible to pass the Neo4j credentials to Linkurious directly from the environment.
 If you want to do so the environment variables must be called:

 - LINKURIOUS_NEO4J_USER
 - LINKURIOUS_NEO4J_PASSWORD